cop3402fall19/syllabus/projects/README.md

 If the final `diff` showed no differences or no errors, that means your compiler worked correctly on that specific test case.

+### Testing your project

+Use the grading scripts from [this repository](https://github.com/cop3402fall19/grader-scripts/)

 ### Submitting your project